NHAS/aerohive-autoroot/README.md

 ```

-If you have acess to a restricted shell on the device, it is possible to gain full ssh access by dropping a public key into the `/root/.ssh` folder.
+If you have access to a restricted shell on the device, it is possible to gain full root `/bin/sh` access by dropping a public key into the `/root/.ssh` folder.
 You'd do this in the tool by the following:

 ```
-aerohive-autoroot --rcli --pubkey ~/.ssh/id_ed25519 192.168.1.1
+aerohive-autoroot --rcli --pubkey ~/.ssh/id_ed25519 192.168.1.1:22
 ```
 This would default to using the default username/password `admin`/`aerohive`.